 A lot of massage schools teach their students basic adaptations for pregnant women—some general guidelines on how to adapt a standard massage for a pregnant woman’s body.
 As specialists, however, we have sought out training that goes above and beyond these standard adaptations and helps us therapeutically address the specific discomforts and safety concerns of pregnancy.

-In our training, we have studied the physiological, emotional and structural changes of pregnancy, and have learned and developed specialized techniques to help alleviate the discomforts of pregnancy and support women and their families during these changes.
+In our training, we have studied the physiological, emotional and structural changes of pregnancy.
+We have learned and developed specialized techniques to help alleviate the discomforts of pregnancy.
 We have also received comprehensive training to understand the complications and risk factors in pregnancy, so that we can more safely identify when massage should be avoided, when a doctor’s approval will be necessary, and can more prudently provide massage to women with complications or in a higher risk pregnancy.

-All of our therapists have completed advanced certification from Carole Osborne’s Body Therapy Associates, some of our therapists have completed Doula training, prenatal yoga training, Prenatal Thai Yoga Massage certification with the Lotus Palm Center in Montreal.
-Ongoing education is important to us; earlier this year, we travelled together to attend Anna Verwaal’s Hormonal Physiology of Birth seminar, as well as all studied with Gail Tully of Spinning Babies.
+All of our therapists have completed advanced certification from Carole Osborne’s Body Therapy Associates.
+In addition, some of our therapists have completed Doula training, prenatal yoga training, Prenatal Thai Yoga Massage certification with the Lotus Palm Center in Montreal.
+Ongoing education is important to us.
+We travelled together to attend Anna Verwaal’s Hormonal Physiology of Birth seminar, as well as all studied with Gail Tully of Spinning Babies.

 As of 2017, we have worked with more than one thousand pregnant women and new moms here in San Diego.